Lucky Lu: Production

 In September 2024, it was announced Chang Chen would star in the film, with Lloyd Lee Choi directing from a screenplay he wrote.
 Destin Daniel Cretton and Nina Yang Bongiovi were set to serve as producers.
 Forest Whitaker, Jennifer Pritzker serve as an executive producers.
 The film is a full-length expansion of Choi's 2022 short film Same Old.

 Principal photography began in December 2024, in New York City.

-Release
+Release and reception

 It had its world premiere at the 2025 Cannes Film Festival in the Directors' Fortnight section on May 19, 2025.